-A video (‘Onde va la Lancha by Christy Gast) will be playing as students come into the classroom.
-This video is online so we will need a computer with internet connection and that is hooked up to the projector.
+A video (‘Onde va la Lancha’ by Christy Gast) will be playing as students come into the classroom.
+This video is online so we will need a computer with internet connection that is hooked up to the projector.
 Chairs get set up in a circle.

 I will briefly introduce the video and through it myself as a curator and the director of Ensayos.
 Then I will lead a consciousness raising round (sitting on chairs), asking that each student briefly introduce themselves and say where they took their first breath.

-I will end by giving homework (study one of these artist’s practice more in depth and come prepared to talk about your findings) and mentioning somethings for next week’s excursion (bring towels, bathers, etc.)
+I will end by giving homework (“study one of these artists’s practice more in depth and come prepared to talk about your findings”) and mentioning somethings in prep for next week’s excursion (bring towels, bathers, etc.)

 Materials that will be needed for this session are: large piece of paper for map drawing, pastels, projector, computer, internet.